For installers who are not licensed yet:

 Yes.
 Subsequent to passing the exam practitioners must register with MMAH.
 Registering allows the practitioner to be entered into an on-line database which allows building officials to search BCIN’s and confirm qualifications.
-Licensed designers and installers must also by law carry liability insurance.
+Licensed designers must also by law carry liability insurance.
 For more information go to the Qualification & Registration web page at MMAH.

 Can your BCIN expire?

 Yes.
 You must renew your BCIN with the Ministry of Municipal Affairs and Housing every year.
 You will receive an email 60 days prior to expiration to notify you that you must renew.
 Click here for more information and rates.

-The Ministry of Municipal Affairs & Housing has set up a registry accessible by the Public which lists all licensed Ontario Building Code Practitioners.
-To find out if your designer or installer is licensed to install/design sewage systems in Ontario, go to the Ontario Building Code’s Qualification & Registration web page and follow the QuARTs link at the bottom the page, or click here go directly to the Registry.
+The Ministry of Municipal Affairs & Housing has set up a registry accessible by the Public which lists all licensed Ontario Building Code Practitioners, QuARTS.
+To find out if your designer or installer is licensed to install/design sewage systems in Ontario, go to QuARTS.